Robust Implementation of Foreground Extraction and Vessel Segmentation for X-ray Coronary Angiography Image Sequence

-Region growth is a model-based image segmentation method.
-Based on the similarity of gray values, region growth method combines pixels in digital images according to certain rules to form regions of interest\cite{adams1994seeded,tremeau1997region}.
-Therefore, this method mainly needs to determine the seed point of growth, the region growth criterion and the termination condition of stopping growth.
+Region growing is a model-based image segmentation method.
+Based on the similarity of gray values, region growing method combines pixels in digital images according to certain rules to form regions of interest (ROI)\cite{tremeau1997region}.
+Therefore, this method mainly needs to determine the seed point of growing, the region growing rule and the termination condition of stopping growing.

-In this paper, seed point is automatically selected based on the maximum criterion of local gray intensity\cite{sui2019novel}.
+In this paper, seed point is automatically selected based on the maximum criterion of local gray intensity.
 To be specific, a disk with its diameter close to aorta is used to match the extracted vessel layer image.
-When all points in the disk have the densest gray scale, the center of the disk is the initial seed point of region growth, which can effectively avoid the interference caused by residual noise.
-According to the gray threshold, the points in its four neighborhood are classified and the next seed point is selected until there is no pixel point that meets the growth criterion.
+When all points in the disk have the densest gray scale, the center of the disk is the initial seed point of region growing, which can effectively avoid the interference caused by residual noise.
+According to the gray threshold, the points in its 4-neighborhood are classified and the next seed point is selected until there is no pixel point that meets the growing rule.